Mike Mastry • St. Petersburg, FL Estate Planning Attorney

 Within a few months of opening my office I was asked by a commercial fisherman if I could “put together a will” for him and his wife.
+This was the beginning of my life as an estate planning attorney.
 I hadn’t thought about it before then, but providing estate plans for my existing clients was a perfect match since commercial fishing is one of the most dangerous jobs that you can have.

 My reputation as a fisheries and natural resource attorney speaks for itself and my knowledge and experience in this area of the law are equaled by few other attorneys.
 In fact, I know of no other attorney in the country who can say that they have worked for a state conservation agency, the NOAA Office of General Counsel, and as a private practitioner.